ludus-leonis/FreeBeeGee/docs/troubleshooting.md

 * Take a look into your web server's `error.log`.
 The server might complain about missing extensions/modules.
 If so, you need to install those.
 * Open the browser console (press F12) and switch to the Network tab.
 There sould be a line that says `/api`.
 Select it and view the server response/reply (raw/source).
 There might be errors about missing extensions/modules hidden there.

+## I don't know the password to create rooms.

+See the [install instructions](INSTALL.md).
+You need to set a password first (or disable it).

 ## I can't upload a snapshot (that I downloaded from the same server)